-The editorial boards of the Journal (Management and Scientific Advisory Board) ensure the correctness of the procedures for the evaluation, acceptance or rejection of the contributions proposed by the authors.
+The editorial team of the Journal (Editor in Chief, Associate editors, and Scientific Advisory Board) ensures the correctness of the procedures for the evaluation, acceptance or rejection of the contributions proposed by the authors.

-If the Advisory Board finds is informed of serious errors or inaccuracies or conflicts of interest or plagiarism in a contribution submitted for publication, or published, it will inform the Author and the Publisher, who will take the necessary steps to clarify the matter and, if necessary, invite the withdrawal of the contribution or prepare an erratum.
+If the Editorial team is informed of serious errors or inaccuracies or conflicts of interest or plagiarism in a contribution submitted for publication, or published, it will inform the Author and the Publisher, who will take the necessary steps to clarify the matter and, if necessary, invite the withdrawal of the contribution or prepare an erratum.

 Each author who submits a contribution for the purposes of evaluation and possible publication declares that he/she/* knows and respects the following ethical criteria: